 Next, you’ll want to learn more about how the data is structured for display.
 You’ll need to understand the page structure to pick what you want from the HTML response that you’ll collect in one of the upcoming steps.

 Developer tools can help you understand the structure of a website.
 All modern browsers come with developer tools installed.
-In this section, you’ll see how to work with the developer tools in Chrome.
-The process will be very similar to other modern browsers.
+In this section, you’ll learn how to work with the developer tools in Chrome.
+The process will be very similar on other modern browsers.

 Developer tools allow you to interactively explore the site’s document object model (DOM) to better understand your source.
 To dig into your page’s DOM, select the Elements tab in developer tools.
 You’ll see a structure with clickable HTML elements.
 You can expand, collapse, and even edit elements right in your browser:

-You can think of the text displayed in your browser as the HTML structure of that page.
-If you’re interested, then you can read more about the difference between the DOM and HTML on CSS-TRICKS.
+You can think of the text displayed in your browser as the HTML structure of the page.
+If you’re interested, then you can read more about the difference between the DOM and HTML.

 When you right-click elements on the page, you can select Inspect to zoom to their location in the DOM.
 You can also hover over the HTML text on your right and see the corresponding elements light up on the page.